ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 #### Create system user account in SolarWinds

-If you already have a user account with system rights, proceed to the next step.
+If you already have a system user account, proceed to the next step.
 If not, create a new account.

 You can create a system user account by sending a POST request to your SolarWinds server.
 System user accounts cannot be created or managed from the Orion web interface.
 You must use admin user credentials in the POST request to create a new system user account.